 For example, 2500 square feet of roof = 25 roofing squares.

 Account For Slope

 After you’ve gotten your roof’s basic measurements, you still have to consider the pitch, or slope, of your roof.
 Basically, the steeper the roof, the more materials you’ll need.
-The slope of a roof is calculated by rise over run.
-You can figure out the slope of your roof using a level and tape measurer.
+The slope of a roof is calculated by rise over run, and you can calculate this using a level and tape measure.

 You can avoid the hassle (and dangers) of calculating the size of your roof by calling a certified roofing contractor.
 Whether you’re in Vancouver, WA, Portland, OR, or the surrounding area, IBEX Roofing is here for you!
 We’ll go over your roofing project with you and take care of everything, from ordering the right amount of materials to cleaning up the debris at the end of the project.
 Call our Vancouver office at (360) 836-0535 or our Lacey office at (360) 352-1885 to get a free estimate today!